New to the UK – important things to do once you arrive

 If you’ve just moved to the UK, welcome!
 We know moving to a new country can be a daunting experience, so we’ve compiled a checklist of things to do in your first few months here.

-- Arrange a UK bank account – opening a UK bank account is now fairly straight forward with the variety of app-based banks to choose from.
+Opening a UK bank account is now fairly straight forward with the variety of app-based banks to choose from.
 If you’re new to the UK these types of banks will enable you to open an account quickly and easily.
 If you foresee additional costs associated with settling in, it might also be worth considering a personal loan.

 Some banks supported by Koyo include: